RESTORATION & REMEDIATION : IMMEDIATE INTAKE RESPONSE

 • TPA call answered immediately.
 Job assigned and confirmed within 4 minutes.
 Preferred vendor status maintained.

 Your team absorbs the tax as well.
 Every 'Can you come right now?' that should have been triaged upstream instead interrupts your project manager mid-job.
 Every 'Does your insurance cover mold?' that should have been handled at intake pulls a field tech off a dry-out job to answer a question that has nothing to do with drying.
-The Gatekeeper handles first contact and routes only qualified, categorized, ready-to-dispatch jobs to your team.
+The AI receptionist handles first contact and routes only qualified, categorized, ready-to-dispatch jobs to your team.
 They work on jobs, not intake chaos.

 How It Works